AntelopeIO/leap/tests/performance_tests/README.md

 * `--quiet`               Whether to quiet printing intermediate results and reports to stdout (default: False)
 * `--prods-enable-trace-api`
                           Determines whether producer nodes should have eosio::trace_api_plugin enabled (default: False)
+* `--skip-tps-test`       Determines whether to skip the max TPS measurement tests (default: False)
+* `--calc-producer-threads {none,lmax,full}`
+                          Determines whether to calculate number of worker threads to use in producer thread pool ("none", "lmax", or "full").
+                          In "none" mode, the default, no calculation will be attempted and default configured --producer-threads value will be used.
+                          In "lmax" mode, producer threads will incrementally be tested until the performance rate ceases to increase with the addition of additional threads.
+                          In "full" mode producer threads will incrementally be tested from 2..num logical processors, recording each performance and choosing the local max performance (same value as would be discovered in "lmax" mode).
+Useful for graphing the full performance impact of each available thread. (default: none)
+* `--calc-chain-threads {none,lmax,full}`
+                          Determines whether to calculate number of worker threads to use in chain thread pool ("none", "lmax", or "full").
+                          In "none" mode, the default, no calculation will be attempted and default configured --chain-threads value will be used.
+                          In "lmax" mode, producer threads will incrementally be tested until the performance rate ceases to increase with the addition of additional threads.
+                          In "full" mode producer threads will incrementally be tested from 2..num logical processors, recording each performance and choosing the local max performance (same value as would be discovered in "lmax" mode).
+Useful for graphing the full performance impact of each available thread. (default: none)
+* `--calc-net-threads {none,lmax,full}`
+                          Determines whether to calculate number of worker threads to use in net thread pool ("none", "lmax", or "full").
+                          In "none" mode, the default, no calculation will be attempted and default configured --net-threads value will be used.
+                          In "lmax" mode, producer threads will incrementally be tested until the performance rate ceases to increase with the addition of additional threads.
+                          In "full" mode producer threads will incrementally be tested from 2..num logical processors, recording each performance and choosing the local max performance (same value as would be discovered in "lmax" mode).
+Useful for graphing the full performance impact of each available thread. (default: none)
 </details>

 ### Support Scripts